caocmai/Maker/README.md

 # maker
 ![alt text](https://github.com/caocmai/maker/blob/master/static/images/logo.png)

 Maker is a dating app in which users can create and view profiles.
-Additionally, users can chat and send gifts to people they admire.
+Additionally, users can chat and send monetary gifts to people they admire.

 ### Basic Site Walk-through